THE J-BAND STORY

 Social Media Coordinator

-Casey drives our marketing efforts by bringing a voice to J-Band on social, at trade shows, and anywhere the opportunity presents itself to talk about longitudinal joints.
+Addyson drives our marketing efforts by bringing a voice to J-Band on social, at trade shows, and anywhere the opportunity presents itself to talk about longitudinal joints.
 She works with other members of the marketing team to share the stories of J-Band’s success, and acts as a voice of the industry’s overall achievements.
-Her keen eye, attention to detail, and love of both the science and the art of asphalt make her one of the industry’s best roadway storytellers.
-Prior to joining AMI in 2019, Casey worked for as a non-profit Development Director and as a technical writer at Purdue University.
-She graduated from Purdue University in 2016 with a degree in Interdisciplinary Science.
+Her innovative ideas and appreciation for both the science and the art of asphalt make her a great asset to the J-Band team.

 “LJS makes the joint area bullet proof and eliminates future maintenance concerns.”Illinois Dept. of TransportationEngineer